If you can keep your head when all about you

 She could pass for another version of Bianca Ojukwu, except that her facial features are round, I imagine the trouble Mr. Boss must have passed through to woo-and-wife her, in my mind, it would have taken a lot of enticement, persuasion and or impression plus guts for an average Joe in looks, like Mr. Boss to have enticed such a beauty, but I could be wrong, it may just have been as easy as saying those words, the one that confuses many young women of this generation; ‘I want to marry you’.

-You see, Mrs. No Voice had been receiving some serious slaps and beatings inside, even with a baby strapped to her back, she ran out shouting, neighbors come and help me.
+You see, Mrs. No Voice has been on receiving end for a while now, some days she gets a very serious and resounding slaps at the balcony behind the house, on other days she receives the severe beatings inside the house.
+The most recent episode happened with a baby strapped to her back, she ran out shouting, “neighbors come and help me”.
 Sadly it was impossible for anyone to help; Mrs. No-voice was stuck.
-Her only means of escape was the burglary door/gate leading out of the five-story building, where she occupied the last floor.
+Her only means of escape was through the burglary gate leading out of the five-story building, where they occupied the last floor.
 The key was inside with Mr. Boss.
 Her options were limited to two; sit outside in the cold with her baby, or return to the house to receive more of her husbands beatings.

 There was no mention of the baby, his child.
 There was a little exchange of words between Mr. Boss and Mrs. No-voice, they spoke the same language, sometimes their voices were loud, other times it was low, a few words were spoken in English, what stood out were some of the phrases; ‘let me take my children and leave’, ‘You begged me to marry you, look at my life, I had a job’, I am tired of the beatings’.
 Mr. Boss can be heard saying; ‘I paid your bride price’, and lots of obscenities in his local dialect.
-It was a very sad night, there was silence all night, sadly, the beatings started again in the morning, neighbors woke up to her screams; neighbors help me!!!
+It was a very sad night, there was a brief moment of silence all night, sadly, the beatings started again in the morning, neighbors woke up to her screams; neighbors help me!!!